alistairmatthews/sccode/readme.md

 ## General Supercollider facts

-I found that the package from the Ubuntu repos didn't include the emacs support.
-Instead follow the build and install notes here:
+Installing from the Ubuntu packages for 20.04 worked perfectly and has a package for the emacs support.

 [Installing SuperCollider from source on Ubuntu](https://github.com/supercollider/supercollider/wiki/Installing-SuperCollider-from-source-on-Ubuntu)

 [Installing SuperCollider on Linux in 2019](https://lukaprincic.si/development-log/installing-supercollider-on-linux-in-2019)

-## My Test Suite

-- One test class for each working class